dirkkalmbach/ImageQRCodeApp/README.md

-> A (semi-commercial) web app written in Flask to create QR-Codes.

 # About
-A (semi-commercial) web app written in Flask to create QR-Codes and store user access data.
+A (semi-commercial) web app written in Flask to create QR-Codes.

 # Project Organization
 ## Branching Strategy